raj23manj/springBoot/jokesapp/README.md

   * MapReduce - section 10
     * we can make the given algorithm parallel
       * map: splits the original dataset
-      * shuffel&sort: all th data is re-arranged for the next step to run in parallel.
+      * shuffel&sort: all the data is re-arranged for the next step to run in parallel.
 It makes sure that items with the same keys will get to the same reducer
       * combines the final results